Skip to content

 Tikoly is designed to support a wide range of RWA verticals, including but not limited to:

-• Energy Consumption and Production Data
+• Renewable Energy Consumption and Production Data

-• IoT Device Data
+• Smart Meter and IoT Device Data

 Verifiable RWA data streams from Tikoly can power numerous dApps and use cases: